 If you want to work on a larger screen or two screens, there is an application you can use on your laptop and tablet.
 It is called Duet Display and costs $10 but is worth it in my opinion.
 This application works for both Mac and Windows.

-- Once downloaded follow the instillation process for your computer and the icon will look something like this:
+Once downloaded follow the installation process for your computer and the icon will look something like this:

 a.
 For wire connection select wired and connect a charging cord from your tablet to your computer.
 Open up the duet display on your tablet and it will connect via the cord.
-Once there you can change resolution and size of the now second screen.
+Once there you can change the resolution and size of the new second screen.

 b.
 For air (WiFi) connections the setup is similar.
 On your computer select the model of your tablet (for me it is Android) and then click on the air icon.